inkline/inkline.io/src/pages/docs/utilities/text.md

 - `_text:muted` or `_color:muted`

 ### Text Reset
-Make your text or link inherit the parent's color using the `._text:reset` utility.
+Make your text or link inherit the parent's color using the `_text:reset` utility.

 <example :component="TextResetExample" :html="TextResetExampleHTML"></example>